 Without proprietary software you have to depend on free slicing software, which are no doubt good, but are not calibrated to suit your specific 3D printer.
 3D Printer brands like Ultimaker, MakerBot, Formlabs and many other brands also offer their software suite along with their 3D printers.

 Buying a 3D printer is a tough ask especially for people who are new to 3D printing and many of the times people end up owning the wrong type of 3D printer for their application.
-The above list can help you brainstorm the crucial points before you make your buying decision.

 About Manufactur3D Magazine: Manufactur3D is an online magazine on 3D printing. which publishes the latest 3D printing news, insights and analysis from all around the world.
 Visit our 3D Printing Education page to read more such informative articles.
 To stay up-to-date about the latest happenings in the 3D printing world, like us on Facebook or follow us on LinkedIn.